GuinaF2/GuizzoLtdaRepo/README.md

 Edit
 git clone https://github.com/GuinaF2/GuizzoLtda.git
 cd GuizzoLtda
-Open the GuizzoLtda.sln file in Visual Studio.
+Open the -´GuizzoLtda.sln file in Visual Studio.

-Set up the database using the bdguizzo.sql script.
+Set up the database using the -´bdguizzo.sql script.

 Build and run the application.

-License
-This project is licensed under the MIT License.

 If you need further assistance or additional information, feel free to ask!